JelteF/PyLaTeX/README.md

 =======

 PyLaTeX is a Python library for creating LaTeX files.
-The point of this library is being an easy, but extensible interface between Python and Latex.
+The point of this library is being an easy, but extensible interface between Python and LaTeX.

 ### Features